khalenanassers-beep/BMW-used-cars-sales-analysis/README.md

 - Scatterplot matrix with histograms (GGally::ggpairs)
 6. Boxplots
 - Boxplots for each numeric variable
-- Boxplots of numeric variables by BMW model
+- Boxplots of numeric variables by fuel type
+7. Dive on Milage and Fuel Type